-A: Apart from a few beads and clasps (such as Thor's hammers from the necklace section) we do not sell material or paracord.
+A: Apart from beads and clasps we do not sell material or paracord.
 But we do not exclude it in the future.
-We will try to sell some other equipment soon, such as paracord Jigs or Marlin Spikes and threading needles.
-Keep your eyes open on our store listings!
+We sometimes do limited runs of custom paracording jigs or marlin spikes, but they tend to sell out quickly.

 Q: Where can I learn to make my own bracelets?

-Q: My bead is loosing color, what's happening?
+Q: My bead is loosing its polished shine, what's happening?

 A: We use a few different materials in our products, and they respond differently to wear and tear.
 We try to be transparent in the descriptions of which materials are used, so please read them before ordering.
 In short, the following applies: